-8.1 Star of the Week awards are nominated by class teachers for learning and may also be given for good behaviour.
+17.1 Star of the Week awards are nominated by class teachers for learning and may also be given for good behaviour.
 These are awarded during the weekly Celebration Assembly on Friday afternoons and parents/carers are invited to share the celebration.

-16. DRESS CODE
+18. DRESS CODE

-- 16.1 It is our expectation that children are neatly and appropriately dressed for all school activities in accordance with the guidelines published in the school uniform policy. - 16.2 The Headteacher may, on occasion, direct pupils to wear school uniform or non-uniform for specific functions or events.
+- 18.1 It is our expectation that children are neatly and appropriately dressed for all school activities in accordance with the guidelines published in the school uniform policy. - 18.2 The Head of School may, on occasion, direct pupils to wear school uniform or non-uniform for specific functions or events.

-17. PLAYGROUND AND FIELD
+19. PLAYGROUND AND FIELD

-17.1 It is our expectation that children will play sensibly with due care for themselves and others.

-17.2 On hard playground and all-weather surfaces the following are permitted: -

-- skipping games

-- soft ball games

-- netball / basketball type games

-- handball in designated area only

-- 18.3 On hard playground surfaces the following are not permitted: -

-- playing of handball outside the designated area

-- piggy-back rides

-- running and jumping off the tree benches

-- kicking balls

-18.4 Play on the field is permitted in dry weather at the discretion of the adults on duty.

-18.5 Children may not use the long jump and high jump area without supervision.
+- 19.1 It is our expectation that children will play sensibly with due care for themselves and others. - 19.2 On hard playground surfaces the following are permitted: - - skipping games - soft ball games - netball/basketball type games - handball designated area only - football in designated area only - 19.3 On hard playground surfaces the following are not permitted: - - kicking of footballs outside the designated area - piggy-back rides - swinging on railings - 19.4 Play on the field is permitted in dry weather at the discretion of adults on duty. - 19.5 Children may not use the long jump and high jump area without supervision. - 19.6 The 'Trim trail' / Outdoor gym area is only to be used during specified times and to be accompanied by staff.

-17. MOVEMENT AROUND SCHOOL
+20. MOVEMENT AROUND SCHOOL

-- 17.1 Everyone will walk tall everywhere.
-Walking tall is walking with pride in a meaningful and respectful way. - 17.2 Everyone must keep to the footpaths.
+- 20.1 Everyone will 'walk tall' everywhere.
+'Walking tall' is walking with pride in a meaningful and respectful way. - 20.2 Everyone must keep to the footpaths.

-18. VALUABLES
+21. VALUABLES

-- 18.1 Children should not bring items of value to the school (money, games, toys, etc).
-Pupils who need to have mobile phones in school MUST hand them in to the school office on entry to the school (see Mobile Phone Policy). - 18.2 Children who need to bring money to school are responsible for this and it should be a sensible amount. - 18.3 Children are responsible for their own watches during P.E. and other sporting activities.
+- 21.1 Children should not bring items of value to the school (money, games, toys, etc).
+Pupils who need to have mobile phones in school MUST hand them in to the school office on entry to the school (see Mobile Phone Policy). - 21.2 Children who need to bring money to school are responsible for this and it should be a sensible amount. - 21.3 Children are responsible for their own watches during P.E. and other sporting activities.
 Fitbits are permitted in school. - 20.4 Pupils must not interfere with other children's belongings in the classrooms or cloakrooms.

-19. FOOD
+22. FOOD

-- 19.1 Fresh fruit and raw vegetables are permitted as a morning snack. - 19.2 Drinks (non-fizzy) may be brought as part of a packed lunch but not in cans or glass bottles. - 19.3 Sweets and chewing gum are prohibited.
+- 22.1 Fresh fruit and raw vegetables are permitted as a morning snack. - 22.2 Drinks (non-fizzy) may be brought as part of a packed lunch but not in cans or glass bottles. - 22.3 Sweets and chewing gum are prohibited.

-20. RESTRAINING PUPILS
+23. RESTRAINING PUPILS

-- 20.1 According to the DfE document Behaviour and Discipline in Schools, Advice for headteachers and school staff, staff should only restrain children in the following situations:- - If the child is at risk of harming themselves or others; - If the child is causing significant damage to property; - If the child is disrupting the good order of the school; - If the child is committing an offence. - 20.2 If a member of staff or supervisor requires assistance, a red triangle should be sent to a team teach trained staff member.
-Red triangles are located in each classroom. - 20.3 Restraining does not automatically mean a child should be sent home or excluded this decision will be made at the Headteacher's discretion in consultation with the class teacher. - 20.4 Please see the Physical Contact and Restraint Policy for more detailed information.
+- 23.1 According to the DfE document Behaviour and Discipline in Schools, Advice for headteachers and school staff, staff should only restrain children in the following situations:- - If the child is at risk of harming themselves or others; - If the child is causing significant damage to property; - If the child is disrupting the good order of the school; - If the child is committing an offence. - 23.2 If a member of staff or supervisor requires assistance, a red card should be sent to a team teach trained staff member.
+Where walkie-talkies are in use, this can be used to call upon assistance.
+Red cards are located on the fire safety plan in each classroom.
+Walkie talkies are used as appropriate. - 23.3 Restraining does not automatically mean a child should be sent home or excluded - this decision will be made at the Executive Headteacher's discretion in consultation with the class teacher and Head of School. - 23.4 Please see the Physical Contact and Restraint Policy for more detailed information.